Use this checklist when you are creating a new Typefi Section.

 - Typefi Project Fields, such as BookTitle, have been added where relevant (for example, on the cover page and in a footer).

-While creating new Typefi Section, it's a good idea to double-check that:
+While creating new Typefi Section, it's a good idea to double-check:

-- The master page Starts on option is set according to the design of the publication, and the preceding Typefi Section has the relevant filler master page set, or [None].
+- The parent page Starts on option is set according to the design of the publication, and the preceding Typefi Section has the relevant filler parent page set, or [None].

 - Typefi Sections with different numbering styles (for example, front matter, which typically uses Roman numbers) are set for the Typefi Section type.